kdl-org/kdl-org.github.io/src/index.md

 ## Implementations

-> [!INFO] There are two major versions of KDL.
+> There are two major versions of KDL.
 Different libraries may support one or the
 > other, or even provide a "hybrid" mode where both versions are attempted, since
 > there's no data ambiguity between v1 and v2 documents.